Thirtysomething

 On January 8, 2020, ABC confirmed that a television pilot, which would serve as a sequel to the series, had been ordered.
-The pilot was never filmed, but was set to be directed by Zwick, written by Zwick and Herskovitz, and have four members of the original cast (Olin, Harris, Busfield and Wettig) reprising their roles.
+The pilot was never filmed, but was set to be directed by Zwick, written by Zwick and Herskovitz, and have four members of the original cast (Ken Olin, Mel Harris, Timothy Busfield and Patricia Wettig) reprising their roles.
 In June 2020, ABC passed on the series.

-General plot and characters
+Plot

-Although seen as an ensemble drama, the series revolves around husband and wife Michael Steadman (Ken Olin) and Hope Murdoch (Mel Harris) and their baby Janie.
-Michael's cousin is photographer Melissa Steadman (Melanie Mayron), who used to date his college friend Gary Shepherd (Peter Horton).
-Gary eventually marries Susannah (Patricia Kalember).
-Michael's business partner is Elliot Weston (Timothy Busfield), who has a troubled marriage with his wife Nancy (Patricia Wettig), a painter.
-Hope's childhood friend is local politician Ellyn Warren (Polly Draper).
+An ensemble drama, the series revolves around a married couple, Michael Steadman and Hope Murdoch, and their baby, Janie.
+Michael's cousin is photographer Melissa Steadman, who used to date his college friend Gary Shepherd.
+Gary eventually marries Susannah.
+Michael's business partner is Elliot Weston, who has a troubled marriage with his wife Nancy, a painter.
+Hope's childhood friend is local politician Ellyn Warren.